Diamond engagement ringtrend

 2. Salt and pepper diamond

 Possessing all the qualities of a white diamond, but with unrivalled personality, salt and pepper diamonds have become a popular choice for engagement rings.
 Each stone is completely unique due to its distinctive markings, or internal inclusions, some of which look like a whole galaxy inside a stone.
-Measuring 10 on the Mohs hardness scale, salt and pepper diamonds are durableand suitable for every day wear, eg in engagement rings.
-They also come in a variety of cuts and shapes and are a fraction of the price of white diamond.
+Measuring 10 on the Mohs hardness scale, salt and pepper diamonds are durable and suitable for everyday wear, eg in engagement rings.
+They also come in a variety of cuts and shapes and are a fraction of the price of white diamonds.

 3. Grey Spinel 8 Mohs